dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 We have two sites at Coal Creek, 1 and 2, so enter one of these based on the site you want.
-If you want to look at Coal Creek as a whole, and thus want both sites' data, enter 0.
+If you want to look at Coal Creek as a whole, and thus want both sites' data (including data from days when the Site was not recorded), enter 0.
 If anything other than the numbers 0, 1 or 2 is entered, it will prompt
 `Invalid site number, try again.
 Enter 1, 2, or 0: `
  until a valid site number is entered.

 ##### Data Type